Travel Tips

 Free messaging apps include: WhatsApp and FB Messenger.
 As a group we typically use WhatsApp to communicate amongst the group and guide.

-Check w/ your carrier regarding adding international calling during your vacation.
-Verizon for example has a plan for $10/day. (i.e. if you make 1 call or 5 calls on a Monday, it’s $10 for that day). https://www.verizon.com/solutions-and-services/international-travel/
+Check with your carrier regarding adding international calling during your vacation.
+Verizon has a plan for $10/day. (i.e. if you make 1 call or 5 calls to the same country on a Monday, it’s $10 for that day). https://www.verizon.com/solutions-and-services/international-travel/

 No, but if you’d like to have some euros in your pocket when you arrive you can exchange money here via your bank or do it upon arrival at the airport or via a local bank or ATM.
 If you exchange dollars for euros through your bank, there may be a day or two turnaround time.
 It is always helpful to have some cash / euros on you for tips, small vendors and street markets.